 Advertisement

 Learn more.
 This feature uses an automated voice, which may result in occasional errors in pronunciation, tone, or sentiment.

-Mayor Mike Johnston announced Monday that Nallapati will oversee the city’s strategy for scaling AI across various city and county functions, including internal service automation, permit reviews, emergency response, sustainable infrastructure and resident engagement.
+Mayor Mike Johnston announced Monday that Nallapati will oversee the city’s strategy for scaling up AI across city and county functions, including internal service automation, permit reviews, emergency response, sustainable infrastructure and resident engagement.

+Advertisement